gelatodigital/off-chain-resolver-template/README.md

 ### 1. Define schema for checker arguments (optional)

 In `src/schema.graphql` define the arguments which will be passed into `checker()`.
-Do not modify other types.
+These arguments will be submitted on-chain when you create your task.
+Make sure to not include private information.

 ```typescript
 type UserArgs {